paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-4-migration.md

 This was tricky.
 Reporting on the AWS CodeArtifact side is currently poor (09/2022).
 CloudWatch metrics are entirely missing but ultimately it was not at all straightforward to aggregate key metrics and statistics in the same way you can with Artifactory.

 We had to get creative and had to combine metrics queried from the Artifactory REST API with internal counters residing within our tooling to cross-reference our progress.
 Through deploying webhooks and using DynamoDB to record the dates when batches of work were undertaken we could replay activities using the DateTime offset to determine any deltas where pipelines were not fully updated and artefacts were still being deployed to Artifactory after the migration activity for the solution artefacts had begun.
 This worked out well and coupled with a reduction of write access permissions, enabled us to verify the process had worked to a point in time whilst giving us another window to replay the same batches but for a much smaller delta of packages.
 Significantly, as we advanced through the project, confidence grew as we were replaying actions over and over with consistent results.
-Testing our tooling was tricky so having the ability to utilise dry-run mode was so valuable.
+Testing our tooling was tricky so having the ability to utilise dry-run mode was invaluable.

 ## Next up

 The migration has now been completed.

-Next, we’ll take a look at how we’ve reached our goal.
+Next up, we’ll take a look at whether we’ve reached our goal.

 - [Part 5 of 5 - Reaching our goal](/blog/how-we-moved-from-artifactory-and-saved-200k/part-5-reaching-our-goal)